makuk66/docker-solr/README.md

     docker run -link zookeeper:ZK -i -p 8985:8983 -t makuk66/docker-solr \
     /bin/bash -c 'cd /opt/solr/example; java -DzkHost=$ZK_PORT_2181_TCP_ADDR:$ZK_PORT_2181_TCP_PORT -DnumShards=2 -jar start.jar'

-Then go to http://docker1.lan:8983/solr/#/~cloud (adjust the hostname for your docker server) to see the two shards and three Solr nodes.
+Then go to http://localhost:8983/solr/#/~cloud (adjust the hostname for your docker host) to see the two shards and three Solr nodes.

+# About this repository

+The Dockerfile for this repository is available on [github.com/makuk66/docker-solr](https://github.com/makuk66/docker-solr/blob/master/Dockerfile), and the automated build is on the [Docker Registry](https://registry.hub.docker.com/u/makuk66/docker-solr/).